07aj/Amazon-AMCAT-Assessment/README.md

 # About

-Annotated solutions to Amazon's AMCAT assessments.
+Annotated solutions to Amazon's AMCAT assessment.

 # Layout